wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

     * quay.io
     * gcr.io

+The training infrastracture as well as each desktop that tracks experiments needs access to W&B and to the object storage.

 ### DNS
 The fully qualified domain name of W&B should resolve to the IP address of the ingress/load balancer using an A record.
-Creating the required DNS entry is outside the scope of this guide.

 ### SSL/TLS
-A valid, signed SSL/TLS certificate is required for secure communication between clients and W&B. Requesting a certificate is outside the scope of this guide.
-SSL/TLS termination musst be done on the ingress/load balancer.
+A valid, signed SSL/TLS certificate is required for secure communication between clients and W&B. SSL/TLS termination must be done on the ingress/load balancer.
+W&B server application does not terminate SSL/TLS.

+Please note: We do not recommend the use self-signed certificates and custom CAs.

+### Supported CPU architectures
+Only x86 architecture is supported.

 ## Infrastructure provisioning
-The recommended way to deploy W&B for production is through use of a Terraform configuration that defines the required resources, their references to other resources and dependencies.
+The recommended way to deploy W&B for production is through the use of Terraform configuration that defines the required resources, their references to other resources and dependencies.
 We provide Terraform modules for the major clouds.
 Please refer to [Deploy W&B Server within self managed cloud accounts](../hosting-options/self-managed#deploy-wb-server-within-self-managed-cloud-accounts).

-## Versions

-* Kubernetes: at least version 1.29.
-* MySQL: at least 8.0.

 ## Sizing

-The table below offers general guidelines to use as a starting point.
+The tables below offer general guidelines to use as a starting point.
 We recommend monitoring all components closely and adjusting the sizing based on actual usage patterns.

-Please note that we only support x86 architecture.

-### Models only
+### W&B platform

 #### Kubernetes worker nodes